Arun Jaitley Cricket Stadium: ODI record

-ODI Cricket World Cup
+Cricket World Cup

-This stadium has hosted One Day International (ODI) matches when India hosted the Cricket World Cup in 1987, 1996 and 2011.
+This stadium has hosted One Day International (ODI) matches when India hosted the Cricket World Cup in 1987, 1996, 2011 and 2023.

 Twenty20 internationals

 2016 ICC World Twenty20

 The ground was selected to host matches in the 2016 ICC World Twenty20.
 Three matches from Group A were scheduled to be played here as well as one semi-final.
 The first ever Twenty20 International held at the ground was a Group A match between England and Afghanistan.

 Indian cricket team matches

 The ground hosted a T20I match on 1 November 2017 between India and New Zealand, the first ever Indian International Twenty-20 at this ground and also the last international match for Ashish Nehra.
 On the eve of his farewell game, the DDCA renamed one end of the Feroz Shah Kotla Ground as "Ashish Nehra End" for one day, making Nehra the second bowler in cricket history, after James Anderson (cricketer), to have bowled from an end named after him.

 The first match of the Bangladesh tour of India 2019–20, the T20I in Delhi, was the 1,000th men's Twenty20 International match was played on 3 November 2019.
-Bangladesh won the match by seven wickets, to record their first ever victory against India in the format.
+Bangladesh won the match by seven wickets, to record their first-ever victory against India in the format.